At the start of the 2020 pandemic, performing artists contemplated the suddenly blank calendar and wondered what the future would hold.

 The Buffy theme by rock band Nerf Herder works surprisingly well on piano.
 On Twitter, Kurt Rosenwinkel joked that my rendition sounded like the Bad Plus, which is more than fair.

 When my wife began watching Buffy I didn’t pay much attention at first, because I thought it must be a teen drama set in California like Beverly Hills 91210.
 In time I saw the light and I went all-in.
-If they told me I could chose what was the greatest TV show of all time, I’d nominate Buffy the Vampire Slayer.
+Indeed, I’d nominate Buffy the Vampire Slayer. as the greatest TV show of all time.

 Like so many shows, it went on too long.
 The series should have ended on the final cliffhanger of season six’s “Once More, with Feeling,” a stupendous musical episode where the showrunner and creator, Joss Whedon, writes good songs that don’t just work on their own, but also bring each character arc forward amusingly and smoothly.